-Ear pinning or otoplasty is performed to shape and position a prominent ear.
+Want to get ear surgery in San Antonio?
+Ear pinning or “otoplasty” is a cosmetic procedure performed to shape and position a misaligned or overly-prominent ear.
 Ear reconstruction is used in cases of birth defects, developmental abnormality, or from traumatic injury.
 Loss of the external ear also occurs due to cancer resection.
-If you are dissatisfied with the appearance of your ears, seek consult with Dr. Barrera to address your concerns.
+If you are dissatisfied with the appearance of your ears, schedule a consultation with Dr. Barrera to address your concerns.

 At what age is otoplasty or ear pinning surgery performed?

 Otoplasty can be performed in infants at birth.
 By gently shaping the ears with a malleable splint, the ears can be conformed during the first 7 – 10 days of life.
 Most children undergo otoplasty at 5 to 6 years of age prior to starting school.
 Otoplasty can be performed at any age.
 Adults also undergo otoplasty procedures to improve the size and symmetry of the external ears.

 How is otoplasty and ear pinning surgery done?